Today's Cosmic Insight

 • Pranapratishtha: Invoking life into the clay idol with mantras.

-• Modak Offering: Sweet dumplings, considered Ganesha's favorite.
+• Modak Offering: Sweet dumplings, Ganesha's favorite.

 • Eco-friendly idols: Modern trend toward natural clay and plantable Ganesha.